ryot4/diary.vim/README.md

 ## Usage

-Open the entry for today:
+Open the file for today:

     :Diary

-Open the entry for the specific date (`YYYY-MM-DD` and `YYYY/MM/DD` is currently supported):
+Open the file for YYYY/MM/DD (when `g:diary_create` is `day`):

-    :Diary 2017-03-05
     :Diary 2017/03/05

+Open the file for YYYY/MM (when `g:diary_create` is `month`):

+    :Diary 2017/03

+Hyphen or space can be used instead of slash (`:Diary 2017 03 05`).

-If the directory does not exist, it is automatically created when you save the entry.
+If the parent directory does not exist, it is automatically created when you save the file.

 ## filetype